gogins/csound-extended/Opcodes/instrument_plugins/README.md

    `a_output[nchnls][ksmps]`.
 3. Your instrument opcode must read any required pfield data from the `pfield` member function, which directly read the `opds->insds` pfields.
-And your Csound score should perhaps define these pfields in the following order and using units:
+And your Csound score should perhaps define these pfields in the following order and units:

    1.  `pfield(1)` - Instrument number, may have a fractional part.
    2.  `pfield(2)` - Onset time in beats, usually seconds.